 - Defended NASCAR in litigation brought by Kentucky Speedway alleging monopolization of top-level stock car racing.
 A summary judgment in favor of NASCAR was affirmed by the Sixth Circuit.

 - Defended Fresh Del Monte Produce in antitrust litigation alleging monopolization of the fresh pineapple business.
 A summary judgment in favor of Fresh Del Monte was affirmed by the Second Circuit.
 The case was recognized by the Daily Business Review for its "Most Effective Lawyer" award in class action litigation for 2009.

-- Currently co-lead counsel for investors in class action suit arising from the Fairfield Greenwich funds which supplied the largest source of financing for Bernard Madoff’s ponzi scheme.
+- Co-lead counsel for investors in class action suit arising from the Fairfield Greenwich funds which supplied the largest source of financing for Bernard Madoff’s Ponzi scheme.
 The case has resulted in over $250 million in settlements and important rulings upholding the rights of investors to prosecute federal and state claims.
 American Lawyer named Mr. Singer and his partner, David Barrett, Litigators of the Week in January 2016 for this result.